BenTaylorPublic/screeps/README.md

 ```
 ### Short term
 ```
-Power Spawn rut
-    Only allow stocking the power spawn if the creep has > 50 TTL Because if it dies... it breaks the "go in evenly" logic This probably affects lab logic too :/

-Add all the reactions I want to

-Remove the replacement/waves logic from power banks
-    Replace it with "finishing it off" logic on a failure

 Reduce lab logging amount if it's all 0's

 Remove Queued Creep logs

-Power
-    Power creeps control

 Cache containers shouldn't be built until towers
     Will require moving a stage

+Make a ranged creep for dealing with other attack creeps
+    Call it legolas lol
 ```
 ### Mid term:
 ```
+Add all the reactions I want to

+Power
+    Power creeps control

 Transfer rut
     Rooms should have a transfer ID, of which one they're working on Each tick it tries to get that transfer